 The Menominee Tribe has inhabited Northeast Wisconsin and Michigan's Upper Peninsula for generations, where ancestral tribal lands encompassed over 10 million acres.
 Following several treaties and land cessions, in 1854 the Menominee people were confined to their current Reservation lands, totaling 235,000 acres.
-The Treaty of May 12, 1854, established the Menomonee Reservation.
-Initially, the small Keshena Falls sawmill manufactured lumber, shingles and other products primarily to supply the needs of the Reservation.
+The Treaty of May 12, 1854 established the Menominee Reservation.
+Initially, the small Keshena Falls sawmill manufactured lumber, shingles and other products primarily to supply the needs of the reservation.

 Between the beginnings of the saw mill in 1871 and 1890, approximately 100 million board feet of logs were cut for sale from dead and downed timber.

 June 12, 1890 – Congressional Act (26 Stat.
 146) is signed into legislation

 The Congressional Act (26 Stat.
 146) of June 12, 1890, allowed the cutting of standing green timber and established the annual allowable cut on Menominee at 20 million board feet.
 This Act was a legislative landmark, as it recognized the need to limit indiscriminate cutting that would deplete the forest resource and eventually deprive the Menominee of their economic livelihood.
 The Act marked one of Congress’ first attempts to prescribe sustained-yield management on federally controlled lands, recognizing the nation’s shift toward a conservation land ethic.
 The harvest of Menominee timber continued under this legislation from 1890 to 1907.

 March 28, 1908 – Congressional Act (Pub.
 L. 74-60) (35 State.
 51) signed into legislation